#TIL the query component of a URI is actually completely opaque.

 -

-trwnh@mastodon.socialreplied to dalias@hachyderm.io last edited by
+trwnh@mastodon.socialreplied to dalias@hachyderm.io on last edited by

 @dalias yeah i figured this out downthread -- it's HTML 2.0 forms and application/x-www-url-formencoded when the form method=get